-For many service organizations, incorporating on-demand labor into their blended workforce represents a new and unfamiliar way of connecting with skilled technicians.
+For many service organizations, incorporating on-demand labor into their blended workforce strategy represents a new and unfamiliar way of connecting with skilled technicians.

 Let’s address the three biggest myths about on-demand labor and debunk them one by one.